sider/FAQ/README.md

-# faq
+# FAQ forum for Sider

-FAQ forum for Sider
+This repository is a FAQ forum for Sider.